Sandbox Mode

 MCP Servers

 MCP servers run as separate processes and are not affected by code execution sandboxing.
 Local stdio servers can be sandboxed independently by wrapping the server command with the srt tool from sandbox-runtime.
-This applies to both mcp-servers and ptc-servers in the MCP server configuration.
+This applies to both mcp_servers and ptc_servers in the configuration file.

 Filesystem MCP Server